Colombian conflict: Investments

-Increase in illegal drug trafficking
+Illegal drug trafficking

-The drug trafficking sales have gone up in Colombia since the 1970s due to the conflict.
-Many Mexican drug cartels have been spotted to operate in the area including the Sinaloa Cartel, Gulf Cartel, Beltrán Leyva Cartel, CJNG, and Los Zetas.
+Drug trafficking sales have gone up in Colombia since the 1970s due to the conflict.
+Many Mexican drug cartels have been spotted operating in the area, including the Sinaloa Cartel, Gulf Cartel, Beltrán Leyva Cartel, CJNG, and Los Zetas.
 The Medellín Cartel and Cali Cartel were the first drug trafficking organizations in Colombia and had alliances with the Guadalajara Cartel, Los Valencia Organization, and Amezcua Cartel.

-Use of land mines during the conflict
+Land mine usage

 Since 1990, over 11,000 people have been killed or wounded by landmines in Colombia.
-Between 1982 and the end of 2012, 2,038 people have been killed by landmines, according to the Presidential Program for Mine Action.
-Since 2000, casualties from landmines in Colombia have ranged from 1,300 a year to just around 550.
+According to the Presidential Program for Mine Action, between 1982 and the end of 2012, 2,038 people were killed by landmines.
+Since 2000, casualties from landmines in Colombia have ranged from 1,300 a year to around 550.

 In the past, the Colombian government laid landmines around 34 military bases to protect key infrastructure, but it renounced their use in 1997.
-Landmines are primarily used by the rebel groups to protect their home bases and illegal drug crops, which fund the conflict.
+Landmines are primarily used by rebel groups to protect their home bases and illegal drug crops, which fund the conflict.
 FARC and ELN have deployed antipersonnel mines throughout an estimated area of up to 100 square kilometers.
 In March 2015, FARC stated that it would begin humanitarian demining in selected parts of Colombia.

-FARC's rebel diplomacy
+Rebel diplomacy

-The far-left guerrilla group Revolutionary Armed Forces of Colombia (FARC), was one of the most powerful violent groups with which the Colombian government had to deal during the Colombian Conflict.
-They gained so much strength and influence that they started to look for mechanisms that helped them grow even stronger.
-In that sense, they developed a "Rebel Diplomacy", understood as a rebel group's conduct of foreign affairs during the development civil war for the purpose of advancing its military and political objective.
-This diplomacy was used as a strategy that they engaged with various international actors in the seek for any type of support during different stages of the conflict.
-Among these international actors we can find other countries governments, non-governmental organizations (NGOs) and multinational corporations.
+The far-left guerrilla group Revolutionary Armed Forces of Colombia (FARC), was one of the most powerful and violent groups the Colombian government had to deal with during the Colombian Conflict.
+They gained such strength and influence that they started to look for mechanisms to help them grow even stronger; in that sense, they developed a "Rebel Diplomacy", understood as a rebel group's conduct of foreign affairs during the development civil war for the purpose of advancing its military and political objectives.
+This diplomacy was used as their strategy for engaging with various international actors as they sought any type of support during various stages of the conflict.
+Among these international actors are the governments of other countries, non-governmental organizations (NGOs), and multinational corporations.

-The guerrilla made intelligent and strategic use of social networks, using them as a means through which to offer the international public witnessing the conflict a vision of their own narrative of the conflict and to present themselves as a credible and preferable alternative to the Colombian government.
-In this way, the FARC designed a web page and obtained support from press agencies and independent digital media, mostly European.
+The guerrilla group made intelligent and strategic use of social networks as a means through which to offer the international public who was witnessing the conflict a vision of their own narrative of the conflict, and to present themselves as a credible and preferable alternative to the Colombian government.
+To that end, FARC designed a web page and obtained support from press agencies and independent digital media, mostly European.

-Rebel diplomacy often emerges as a kind of counter diplomacy aimed at discrediting the State against which the insurgent group is fighting, it is a way of taking the battle to the political arena and waging it in the international arena.
-This occurred in the case of the FARC, which beyond defending its political proposal and ideology, its international discourse focused on a frontal attack on the Government.
+Rebel diplomacy often emerges as a kind of counter-diplomacy aimed at discrediting the State against the insurgent group it is fighting; it is a way of taking the battle to the political arena and waging it at an international scale.
+This occurred in the case of FARC, which beyond defending its political proposal and ideology, focused its international discourse as a frontal attack on the Government.